 - An emphasis on communicating the culture of the company

 - A fast candidate transition out of the massive human commodity-based job boards systems into a digital recruiting environment that you control and optimize

 Why a hiring paradigm shift is required

 The reason you cannot continue to simply rely upon massive job boards as your primary approach to reaching more candidates is simply that it keeps you reliant upon the spot market for the “commodity called labor”.
-It is difficult to stand out or create real visibility or your company.
+It is difficult to stand out or create real visibility for your company.
 In a scarce labor market, digital job boards put the greatest and biggest companies on an even footing the smallest and the lowest quality companies - and all the activity simply becomes noise.